-- a) technical provisions from life activities, gross of the amounts recoverable from reinsurance contracts and special purpose vehicles, as referred to in Article 76, are not higher than EUR 15 000 000 000, and; - b) the annual gross written premium income from non-life activities is not higher than EUR 2 000 000 000, and; - c) the undertaking does not represent more than 5% of the life market or, where applicable, non-life market in accordance with Article 35a(1), second subparagraph, of the home Member State of the undertaking.
+- 3. The undertaking's Solvency Capital Requirement is exceeded by an appropriate margin taking also into account the internal target solvency position of the undertaking as defined in its medium-term capital management plan. - 4.
+The undertaking's: - a) technical provisions from life activities, gross of the amounts recoverable from reinsurance contracts and special purpose vehicles, as referred to in Article 76, are not higher than EUR 12 000 000 000, and; - b) the annual gross written premium income from non-life activities is not higher than EUR 2 000 000 000, and;

+c) the undertaking does not represent more than 5% of the life market or, where applicable, non-life market in accordance with Article 35a(1), second subparagraph, of the home Member State of the undertaking.